Pioneering India Focused

 Halal List

 Our Shari’a screening is conducted on a quarterly basis after the market closes on the last trading day of each quarter and the resulting updated Halal List shall be published below.
-Presently only shares of those companies that are listed on the National Stock Exchange (NSE) and that have a current Market Capitalization greater than or equal to INR 500 Crores are considered.
+We only screen shares of those companies that are listed on the National Stock Exchange (NSE) and whose Market Capitalization is greater than or equal to INR 500 Crores on the screening date.

 Newsletter